caojacky91-cmyk/ebt/CONTRIBUTING.md

  3. Medium HTML & CSS Knowledge
  4. Understand how engine works

  If you don't meet all of this requirements you cannot contribute.

- These terms could change at any time.
+ These Terms could change at any time.